cytix-software/AppSec-Detection-Framework/README.md

 A framework for understanding the capabilities of automated detection methods at identifying classes of application security vulnerabilities.

+> Disclaimer: As an open-source project with multiple public contributors, we provide no warranty as to the accuracy of the results within this project.

 ## Table of Contents

 - [Overview](#overview)